ModSecurity Open Source WAF vs Patchstack

 Which is more cost-effective: ModSecurity Open Source WAF or Patchstack?

-Both providers offer free tiers, making it easy to start without commitment.
-ModSecurity Open Source WAF scores higher for value (4.8/5).
+ModSecurity Open Source WAF offers a free tier while Patchstack requires a paid plan.
 Total cost depends on your traffic volume, required features, and support level needs.

-Which works better with AWS: ModSecurity Open Source WAF or Patchstack?
+Which is better for WordPress: ModSecurity Open Source WAF or Patchstack?